 - Chicken, Brown Rice and Cheese Stuffed Poblanos

-- 9 large or 14 medium Poblano peppers
+- 9 large Poblano peppers - or 14 small to medium

 - 2 tablespoons canola oil